Professor-Codephreak/MULTAIR/README.md

 ## Storage Engines

-Multair, like Multer, utilizes storage engines to control where and how uploaded files are stored.
-Multair provides built-in storage engines and allows you to create custom ones for diverse storage solutions.
+MULTAIR, like Multer, utilizes storage engines to control where and how uploaded files are stored.
+MULTAIR provides built-in storage engines and allows you to create custom ones for diverse storage solutions.

 ### Built-in Storage Engines